People may be tired or pale, may be easily susceptible to infection and fever, and may bruise or bleed easily.

-The first symptoms of AML are very similar to those of acute lymphoblastic leukemia.
+The first symptoms of AML are very similar to those of acute lymphoblastic leukemia Symptoms Acute lymphoblastic leukemia is a life-threatening disease in which the cells that normally develop into lymphocytes become cancerous and rapidly replace normal cells in the bone marrow.
+People... read more .
 People may have fever and excessive sweating, indicating infection.
 A high risk of infection results from too few normal white blood cells.
 Weakness, fatigue, and paleness may indicate anemia, which results from too few red blood cells.
 Easy bruising and bleeding, sometimes in the form of nosebleeds, bleeding gums, or bleeding in the brain or abdomen, results from having too few platelets.

 Leukemia cells can invade other organs.
 Leukemia cells in the bone marrow may cause bone and joint pain.
 A sense of fullness in the abdomen and sometimes pain can result when leukemia cells cause enlargement of the liver and spleen.
 Leukemia cells can form small masses throughout the body, including in or just under the skin (called leukemia cutis) or gums, or in the eyes.

 AML cells can spread to the layers of tissue covering the brain and spinal cord (meninges), leading to headaches, vomiting, stroke, and disturbances of vision, hearing, and facial muscles (leukemic meningitis).
 Leukemic meningitis occurs more often in acute lymphocytic leukemia.
 In acute promyelocytic leukemia, bleeding or blood clotting problems often occur.